fltk/fltk/fluid/README_fl.txt

 class definitions, and of course all Widgets.
 A Type is any of the supported Widgets classes, or one of the following (case sensitive):

-Function, code, codeblock, decl, data, declblock, comment, class, widget_class
+Function, code, codeblock, decl, data, declblock, preprocessor, comment, class, widget_class

 Every Type keyword is followed by a Word, which is usually interpreted as the C++ name of the Type, followed by an opening `{`, a list of properties, and